shaoanlu/control_system_project_template/src/control/README.md

 The control algorithms are organized in separate directories for several benefits:

 1. **Modularity**: Each algorithm is self-contained with its own:
-   - Controller implementation (for control logic)
+   - Controller implementation: for control logic
-   - Parameter dataclass (for parameter type/name definitions)
+   - Parameter dataclass: for parameter type/name definitions
-   - Parameter builder (for customized preprocessing of the params from dict format)
+   - Parameter builder: for preprocessing of the params, e.g. conversion, validation, filtering etc.

 2. **Dependency Management**: Algorithms can have their own requirements without affecting others: